 This is a strange one, but I find it hard to find the time for dates.
-I work full-time, I have my little ones pretty much all of the time that I am not working which leaves me very limited on when I was able to meet people.
+I work full-time.
+I have my little ones with me pretty much all of the time that I am not working, which leaves me very limited on when I was able to meet people.
 Last time I was single, I was also child-free so if I wanted to meet someone, I could do it that day.
 Now, it’s a logistical nightmare to arrange a date around childcare and work and this only gets magnified if the person you are meeting also has children.

 2: Be honest

 Honesty is always important.
 Be honest about what you are looking for.
 If you are sure that you want a relationship, don’t settle for anything less.
 Post up to date pictures of yourself, and make sure that you are teling the truth about your interests and life.
 I was always open about the fact that I am a workaholic single mama.
-Although I did keep the nature of my divorce and my bra size a secret; no-one needs to know everything about me.
+Although I did keep the nature of my divorce, the true extent of my makeup collection and my bra size a secret.
+No-one needs to know everything about me.
 However, the fact that I have young children is a huge part of my life so I refused to hide it.

 3: Take a risk